ronitlevi/xv6-peterson-locks-and-tournament-tree/README.md

 - How to build higher-level synchronization abstractions in userspace
 - How concurrency issues are affected by memory ordering and atomic operations

-## Notes
+## Contribution

-This project was developed as part of an Operating Systems course and focuses on synchronization, concurrency, and practical systems programming.
+This project was developed collaboratively in a team of two.

+Collaborated with Sapir Tzoraro.